-Clennon L. King hails from a prominent civil rights family in Albany, Georgia where his father was the only Black lawyer, and represented scores of demonstrators, including Dr. Martin Luther King, Jr.
+A native of Albany, Georgia, King hails from a prominent civil rights family, where his grandfather for whom he is named, was a buggy driver for Booker T. Washington and his father was a lawyer for scores of civil rights demonstrators, including Dr. Martin Luther King, Jr.

-His journalism earned him national recognition, including an Emmy® nomination, a regional and national Edward R. Murrow® and a news award from the National Association of Black Journalists (NABJ).
-Columbia University's Graduate School of Journalism also recognized his skills in reporting on race.
+His awards include an Emmy® nomination, a regional and national Edward R. Murrow® and an award from the National Association of Black Journalists (NABJ).
+Columbia University's Graduate School of Journalism also recognized the caliber of his reporting on race.

-In 2015, King's hourlong documentary, "Passage at St. Augustine: The 1964 Black Lives Matter Movement That Transform America" won the Henry Hampton Award of Excellence in Documentary Filmmaking at the Roxbury International Film Festival.
-Since then, King has been booked across the country to screen the film, speak and facilitate discussions on race - its history, impact and legacy.
-And serving as the core curriculum for his two-hour program are "Passage" and a new film.
-Click here to learn more about how to book Mr. King, please visit our Diversity Programming page.
-Thank you.
+In 2015, the company produced his hourlong documentary, "Passage at St. Augustine: The 1964 Black Lives Matter Movement That Transform America" which won the Henry Hampton Award of Excellence in Documentary Filmmaking at the Roxbury International Film Festival.

 In 2017, he produced the 9-minute film short "MLK's Boston Years", that was the subject of an interview on National Public Radio's "All Things Considered".

 In 2018, King produced his second feature-length documentary, "Fair Game: Surviving A 1960 Georgia Lynching", which prompted the State of Georgia to reopen a 60-year-old Jim Crow era child murder case.

 King is currently in post-production on his third feature-length documentary about pre-abolition slavery in New England.

 A sought-after speaker, King has been booked by colleges and universities across the country where he introduces, screens and discusses the subjects of his films before segueing into audience Q&A.